jpoehnelt/semantic-release-replace-plugin/docs/interfaces/_index_.replacement.md

 The context object is used to render the template.
 Additional values can be found at: https://semantic-release.gitbook.io/semantic-release/developer-guide/js-api#result

-For advacned replacement, pass in a function to replace non-standard variables
+For advanced replacement (NOTE: only for use with `release.config.js` file version), pass in a function to replace non-standard variables
 ```
 {
    from: `__VERSION__ = 11`, // eslint-disable-line